 Detecting the Threat to Electronics from High Power Electromagnetics (HPEM)

-Detection as Part of a Protection Concept
+Detection as Part of a Security Concept

 As a result, significant efforts have been dedicated to the development of a robust receiving and measuring apparatus capable of registering the otherwise imperceptible exposure to extreme interference signals in the first place.
 In this context, Fraunhofer INT’s Business Unit “Electromagnetic Effects and Threats” (EME) has undertaken several iterations of work to develop a comprehensive detection system.
 More specifically, the aim was to implement not just a mere warning functionality, but also to quantify and record any disruption signals in as much detail as possible, enabling forensic analysis afterward.
 Additionally, determining the direction of the threat is also helpful for immediate countermeasures.